ChatGPT for Clinicians Launched. UK Doctors Are Excluded.

 - Looking for an OpenEvidence alternative in the UK?

-- Heidi Evidence is excellent — and UK NHS clinicians are excluded
+- Heidi Evidence is excellent — and in the UK it won't answer mid-consultation

 Frequently Asked Questions